 Being right on the Mexican border and with a large Mexican population, it is little surprise that Mexican food is big in the City, and good too!

-The area is responsible for over 90% of the US avocado production so this is the mecca for the Millennials favorite avocado on Toast!
+The area is responsible for over 90% of the US avocado production so this is the mecca for the Millennial’s favorite avocado on Toast!

 Craft Beer and Wine

 Craft Beer is another large and growing industry in the City.
-And there are many breweries and tours avaialble to sample the fine beers that the region produces.
+And there are many breweries and tours available to sample the fine beers that the region produces.
 Most restaurants will feature Craft beer on their menu’s or just hit the supermarket and pick up any locally brewed beers for consumption in your hotel.

 There is also a strong winemaking industry in the area.
 While not as well known as the Napa and north coast regions there is still vibrant and high-quality industry producing great wines. again look out for them on menus and on the supermarket shelves!
+Or head out and do a wine tasting at one of San Diego’s Wineries.

 Have Your Say?